1 College and Main

 Delivery of Loan Proceeds - All students should make arrangements to have sufficient personal funds to cover non-billed costs such as books and living expenses each term until excess loan funds can be made available.

 You will be notified by the Capital University Student Accounts Office when a disbursement has been posted.
 At that time, arrangements will be made for finalizing your disbursement.
 Federal Direct Loans are usually made in equal disbursements each of the terms the student is enrolled.
 The federal government requires the institution to deliver loan proceeds to students’ accounts, or directly to the borrower when appropriate, in a timely manner.
 Capital will attempt to deliver all loan proceeds as soon as possible; however, students should not assume these funds will be available before the third week of classes.
-All students who are receiving funds in excess of institution charges must request receipt of these funds by completing a Refund Request Form (available through the Finance Office or Adult and Graduate Office).
+All students who are receiving funds in excess of institution charges must request receipt of these funds by completing a Refund Request Form (available through the Finance Office).
 This form cannot be completed any sooner than the first official day of each term.

 Registration Deadline for Financial Aid Recipients